xremix/SwiftGS1Barcode/README.md

 You can also find this project on [CocoaPods](https://cocoapods.org/pods/SwiftGS1Barcode) or can use Swift Package Manager.

+**CocoaPods** currently might be out of date.
+Please compare with latest version of the git tags.

 ## Getting started
 Parsing is as simple as